 Texas A&M University - College Station is a great decision for students pursuing a Criminal Justice & Corrections degree.
 Placed in College Station, Texas, this school is a good choice for students who enjoy the buzz of a substantial city.

-It's hard to find a better school than St Marys University if you want to pursue Criminal Justice & Corrections as a major.
-St Marys University criminal justice & corrections students earn 10.3% more than the typical criminal justice graduate.
+It's hard to find a better school than St. Mary's University if you want to pursue Criminal Justice & Corrections as a major.
+Students who graduate from the criminal justice program make around $37,968 for their early career and $66,272 in their mid career.
 Situated in San Antonio, Texas, this university is a good choice for students who flourish in an urban atmosphere.

 Every student pursuing a degree in Criminal Justice & Corrections has to look into University of North Texas.
 University of North Texas criminal justice & corrections students receive 6.4% more than the typical criminal justice student.
 With over 20,000 undergraduates, University of North Texas is among the biggest schools in the nation.

 With 72.1% of the educators being full time, students are certain to get lots of face time with teachers.
 Powerful assistance for veterans and military members has earned University of North Texas a high rating.
 Look at a few school videos to discover what is happening on campus.